felipeflfranca/React-Native-iOS-Android-e-Web/README.md

 ### Setting up the development environment

-To work with IOS and Android - Install Xcode and Android studio and follow the react native instructions [under the "Building Projects with Native Code" tab](https://reactnative.dev/docs/environment-setup)
+To work with IOS and Android - Install Xcode and Android studio and follow the [react native instructions](https://reactnative.dev/docs/environment-setup)

 #### Folder structure